All Episodes

 He knows that the drive-by media is not going to report anything that he says in a negative way.

-They're not gonna call him a flip-flopper.
+They're not going to call him a flip-flopper.

-They're not gonna do any of that.
+They're not going to do any of that.

-I guarantee you he is just pimping Bush's ride.
+I guarantee you, he is just pimping Bush's ride.

 That's what essentially you're saying.